 Extreme heat kills more Australians than any natural disaster.
 It's important to know the effects of extreme heat, who is at risk and how you can prepare yourself and others.

-- illness as a result of the heat (dehydration, heat cramps, heat exhaustion, heat stroke)
+- illness (dehydration, heat cramps, heat exhaustion, heat stroke)

 - shops may close

 - power may go out

 - public transport services may be altered

 - hospitals and social services may become overwhelmed

 - ambulance waiting times could be longer

 - some of our services may change (such as rubbish collection times and opening hours)